KJ7ILJ/coral-usb-tests/README.md

 # coral-usb-tests
-Repo for object recognition projects I made while learning to use a TPU.
+Repo for object recognition projects using an Edge TPU